trscroggins32/Respsitory1/README.md

 # Respsitory1
-This is a experimental thing because I haven't been on fo a while
+This is a experimental thing because I haven't been on for a while Please follow me.
+The more people there are, the better the working is